 Both lead-acid and lithium batteries will need to be replaced after a maximum of roughly 8 to 10 years, regardless of the number of charge & discharge cycles.
 Typically lead-acid batteries can perform up to 500 cycles at an average depth-of-discharge.
 A lithium battery can perform 1,500 cycles or more (3 times as many).
 For recreational boaters, that use their boat on average 20 times per year (or 200 times in 10 years) this is not a real benefit.
 For commercial operators however the use of Lithium batteries can work out considerably cheaper in the long run as they might be going through 5 sets of lead-acid batteries in 10 years where otherwise 1 set of lithium batteries would offer the same longevity.

 Below you will find 2 examples of batteries that are suitable for use in boats.
 They are foolproof products that can be used by everyone without specific knowledge of electronics.
 These batteries meet specific design criteria for use in a marine environment, such as water-resistance, shock resistance and built-in safety features to prevent damage from overcharging, overheating and immersion in water.

 There are too many marine battery sizes, capacities, shapes and details to list on this website.
 Therefore each electric boat project will require tailor-made advice in terms of what battery bank best matches the desired range, performance and budget.

-Feel free to contact us to discuss your specific needs and requirements and to obtain advice on whether for your boat lead-acid or lithium batteries would be the best match and quote you on a battery bank that suits your electric drive system of choice and matches your speed and range expectations.
+Feel free to contact us to discuss your specific marine battery needs and requirements.
+We can provide advice on whether lead-acid or lithium batteries would be the best match and quote you on a battery bank that suits your electric drive system of choice and matches your speed and range expectations.

 As an example, please see below for more info on two popular types of electric boat batteries supplied by Eco Boats Australia: